abbyythompson/React-Bootstrap-Starter-Kit/README.md

 # React-Bootstrap-Started-Kit

-The ReactJs with ReactJs started kit
+The ReactJs with ReactJs started kit using [NextJs](https://nextjs.org/) and using [Now UI Dashboard React](Now UI Dashboard React) components for front-end.